RiteshYennuwar/Virtual_HealthCare_Assistant/README.md

 After running the command, navigate to http://localhost:8501/ in your web browser to access the application.

-**Image Upload** : Make sure to upload an image of the chicken fecal matter that you suspect to have Coccidiosis disease for prediction.

 ## Docker Setup

 To containerize the application and run it using Docker, follow these steps: